Overview / About the Scholarship

 Required Documents

-Applicants must submit materials through the Cambridge Graduate Application Portal, including:
+Applicants must submit materials through the Graduate Application Portal, including:

-Gates Cambridge Statement: A personal statement (approx. 500 words) describing your fit with the scholarship criteria.
+Gates Cambridge Statement: A personal essay (up to 3,000 characters/approx. 500 words) explaining how you meet the selection criteria.

-Academic Transcripts: Records of all previous post-secondary education.
+Academic Transcripts: Complete records of previous post-secondary education.

 How to Apply

-Portal Submission: Apply for admission to the university and a College place via the Graduate Application Portal.
+Secure Admission: Apply for admission to an eligible postgraduate course and a College place at Cambridge via the University's Graduate Application Portal.